Home Heat Pump Guide

 Disadvantages

 Frost risk on water pipes.
 The water pipes connecting the outdoor unit to your house can freeze in very cold weather if not properly insulated and protected.
 Good installations include trace heating (a low-power electric heating cable wrapped around the pipes) and substantial insulation.
-Poorly installed systems without adequate frost protection can suffer frozen or burst pipes.

 Heat loss in pipe runs.
 The heated water loses a small amount of heat as it travels through the pipes from the outdoor unit to the house.
 The longer the pipe run, the greater the loss.
-Proper insulation minimises this, but it is a factor — especially if the outdoor unit is positioned far from the house.

 Split System Heat Pump: Pros and Cons